dinhanhthi/dinhanhthi.com/posts/mooc/2020-08-24-deeplearning-ai-tensorflow-course-2.md

 {:.noindent}
 - __Transfer learning__ = Taking existing model that's trained on far more data + use the features that model learned.
 - (Tensorflow tutorial) [Transfer learning and fine-tuning](https://www.tensorflow.org/tutorials/images/transfer_learning)
 - [__Inception/GoogLeNet network__](https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/43022.pdf): Inception Modules are used in CNN to allow for more efficient computation and deeper Networks through a dimensionality reduction with stacked 1x1 convolutions.
-The modules were designed to solve the problem of computational expense, as well as overfitting, among other issues.
+The modules were designed to ==solve the problem of computational expense, as well as overfitting==, among other issues.
 The solution, in short, is to _take multiple kernel filter sizes within the CNN, and rather than stacking them sequentially, ordering them to operate on the same level._ {% ref "https://www.analyticsvidhya.com/blog/2018/10/understanding-inception-network-from-scratch" %} Check more in [Refereces](#references) 1, 2, 3.
 - __Dropout__: remove a random number of neurons in your NN.
 It works well because:
   - neighboring neurons often end up with similar weights, which can lead to overfitting.
   - a neuron can over-weigh the input from a neuron in the previous layer